jaybeeuu/jaybeeuu-dev/packages/posts/src/memoising-selectors.md

 }
 ```

-So redux takes care of most of that, but if you are calculating something based off the redux store in your selector e.g.
+So Redux takes care of most of that, but if you are calculating something based off the Redux store in your selector e.g.

 ```js
 const getEnabledUsers = (state) => state.users.filer(